near-ndc/gov/framework-v1/gov-framework.md

 ### Influence on the NDC

 The voting body retains a significant influence over the NDC, ensuring its ability to overturn or shape its performance.
+Moreover, Voting Body can be easily used as an authority over any DAO. `FunctionCall` type can call any external contract.
+Moreover, we encourage other DAOs to Voting Body as a conflict resolution (could be used using `Text` proposal or aforementioned `FunctionCall` if related hook is available in the DAO).

 ## The Election Procedure